BatGap Logo

 Rick: Yeah.

 Tom: So, again, these teachings are going to be helpful to different people.
-If you go to somebody who’s really in their conditioning, really suffering, got lots of stuff going on in their life, and you tell them, “All you’ve got to do, mate, is just realize you’re already enlightened”.
-I mean, it’s just not helpful.
+If you go to somebody who’s really in their conditioning, really suffering, with lots of stuff going on in their life, and you tell them, “All you’ve got to do, mate, is just realise you’re already enlightened,” I mean, it’s just not helpful.

 Tom: Yeah.
 I mean, in a way, yeah.

-Rick: I mean, Ramana, he said that to people, and that’s great.
+Rick: I mean, Ramana said that to people, and that’s great.
 But if you read all the stories of life around him and all, he didn’t assume that everybody in his ashram was as enlightened as he was.
-He realized they were all at various stages of development, and he spent years and years and years helping them to become more clearly realized.
+He realised they were all at various stages of development, and he spent years and years and years helping them to become more clearly realised.

 Rick: Yeah.

-Tom: I think that was in Viveka Chudamani, one of his, one of the most popular, ones of his more popular texts.
+Tom: I think that was in Viveka Chudamani, one of his more popular texts.
 Not got such a catchy name, has it?

 Rick: Crest Jewel of Discrimination, it means.